RedPitaya/Documentation/logic.rst

 1. program output stage registers
 2. program trigger condition and trigger source (mask allows multiple sources)
-3. program input stage registers to enable the data folow
+3. program input stage registers to enable the data flow
 4. run rp_la_dat (data) and wait for it to return, some applications will have to run is in a separate thread due to blocking